The Latest News From

 What is LEED Home Energy Rating?

-Recognized in over 160 countries, Leadership in Energy and Environmental Design (LEED) is a third party ratings system for a building’s design and performance according to several factors, including indoor air quality, resource usage and CO2 emissions.
+Recognized in over 160 countries, Leadership in Energy and Environmental Design (LEED) is a third-party rating system for a building’s design and performance according to several factors, including indoor air quality, resource usage, and CO2 emissions.

-There are different LEED ratings systems depending on the building in question (new construction, existing construction, commercial buildings), however each system assigns points according to environmentally sound and efficient building choices and the final score results in a certain level of certification: 40 points out of 100 provides the building with a basic LEED certification, whereas 50 points gives Silver certification, 60 points gives Gold certification and 80 points gives Platinum certification.
+There are different LEED rating systems depending on the building in question (new construction, existing construction, commercial buildings); however, each system assigns points according to environmentally sound and efficient building choices, and the final score results in a certain level of certification: 40 points out of 100 provide the building with a basic LEED certification, whereas 50 points give Silver certification, 60 points give Gold certification, and 80 points give Platinum certification.

 For more information on LEED in Canada and strategies recommended for meeting the set standards, visit the Canada Green Building Council.